-Application of the AVA reaction in the natural product (S)-(+)-Dihydrokavain synthesizing (S)-(+)-Dihydrokavain suffered from severe drawbacks in both yield and enantioselectivity.
+Of note, the natural product (S)-(+)-Dihydrokavain has received increasing attention due to its sedative, anticonvulsant, anesthetic and antifungal biological activities29.
+However, the current methods for synthesizing (S)-(+)-Dihydrokavain suffered from severe drawbacks in both yield and enantioselectivity.
 As shown in Scheme 5, using the (R)-BTHL, the asymmetric aldol reaction of phenylpropanal 1w and diene 2 was catalyzed efficiently, and then deprotected to generate lactone30, and finally obtained the target product 4 (81% yield, 84% ee) after methylation.
 These transformations broaden the utility of this developed methodology.